Our Scholarship Priorities

 - People who have experienced or are experiencing poverty

 - Demonstrate financial need and don’t have access to familial or other financial supports

 The priorities above drive the funding for all of our scholarships.
 While most Pride Foundation Scholarships are open to all students, we also host a number of scholarship funds that have specific criteria, based on students’ majors, backgrounds, where they live, and more.
 For those scholarships, we will prioritize students who both meet the specific fund criteria and also the broader programmatic priorities above.

 Our Scholarship Requirements

 - Northwest Residency: Applicants must be a resident of Alaska, Idaho, Montana, Oregon, or Washington but may study elsewhere.
-Applicants are considered a resident of one of these states if they currently live within that state and have done so for at least three months prior to the application deadline.
+Applicants are considered a resident of one of these states if they currently live within that state or have lived within that state for at least one year at any time within the five years.

 - Pursuing Post-Secondary Education: Applicants must be pursuing post-secondary education in the coming 2023-2024 school year.
 This includes community college, four-year public or private college or university, certificate programs, vocational/technical/trade programs, law school, medical/dental/veterinary school, or graduate education.